lit/lit/README.md

 ## How it Works

-`html` does not return DOM nodes, like many other HTML with tagged template literal examples, but returns a `TemplateResult` - an object that contains a template and the values from expressions in the template.
+`html` does not return DOM nodes, unlike many other HTML with tagged template literal examples, but returns a `TemplateResult` - an object that contains a template and the values from expressions in the template.

 The template is created only the first time `html` is called on a particular template literal.
 On every subsequent call of `html` on the same template literal the exact same template is returned, only the values change.